Drops happen; keep your iPhone SE (2020) safe with a rugged case

 Coolest Case: MOUS Limitless 2.0 Protective Case

-This is my son's current favorite case; he insisted I include it on this list.
-Like all heavy-duty cases, this one has a raised lip around the edge of the screen for face-down protection.
+The MOUS Limitless 2.0 iPhone case is my son's current favorite case; he insisted I include it on this list.
+Like all heavy-duty cases, this one has a raised lip around the screen's edge for face-down protection.
 MOUS takes it a step further: the corners are raised even higher for extra protection that doesn't get in the way when you're using the phone.

 Though the case maintains a slim profile, the impact-absorbing AiroShock technology provides serious drop protection.
 A screen protector is included with purchase.
-Connect the case seamlessly to MOUS accessories such as car mounts and a card wallet the built-in magnetic technology.
+Connect the case seamlessly to MOUS accessories such as car mounts and a card wallet with built-in magnetic technology.
 Wireless charging works with the case on.
 All MOUS products come with a lifetime warranty.
-Choose from a number of different real materials on the back: Aramid Fibre, Bamboo, Black Leather, Shell, and Walnut.
+Choose from several different real materials on the back such as aramid fibre, bamboo, black leather, shell, and walnut.

 Pros: